regoakash/find-ur-panditji/README.md

-FindurPanditji:
+Here is the updated README.md file with additional necessary information:

 # FindurPanditji Website

 A project focused on connecting users with religious leaders (Pundits and Priests) from various communities, all in one place.
-The platform enables users to find and engage with spiritual leaders for their religious needs.
+The platform enables users to find and engage with spiritual leaders for various services and guidance.

 ## Features